TikTok Selects IAS for Brand Safety Measurement for TikTok Pangle Advertisers

 IAS's Post-Bid Measurement for TikTok Pangle provides global advertisers with:

-- Expanded Total Media Quality coverage: Viewability, Invalid Traffic (IVT), and Brand Safety Measurement across TikTok Pangle, in addition to TMQ for TikTok with coverage including TikTok's For You Feed, Profile Feed, Following Feed, Search Feed, For You Feed and TikTok Lite (in supported markets).
+- Expanded Total Media Quality coverage: Viewability, Invalid Traffic (IVT), and Brand Safety Measurement across TikTok Pangle, in addition to TMQ for TikTok with coverage including TikTok's For You Feed, Profile Feed, Following Feed, Search Feed, and TikTok Lite (in supported markets).

 - Trusted, third-party measurement: Verification that ads running on TikTok Pangle appear alongside brand-safe mobile apps, adhering to industry standards.